erbarratt/6502C/README.md

 This C source is a nearly direct port of his code, moving from OOP to functional and adding some helper functions + a pseudo display device to hook into the bus.

-All cpu_<OPCODE> + cpu_<ADDRESSMODE> functions are basically unmodified, as well as the lookup array of INSTRUCTION structs.
+All cpu_&lt;OPCODE&gt; + cpu_&lt;ADDRESSMODE&gt; functions are basically unmodified, as well as the lookup array of INSTRUCTION structs.

 #Compile
 Download the repository and then use